 Keeping up with paperwork will always be part of running your nonprofit, but it doesn’t have to take over your time or your space.
 Digitizing your records helps your team stay organized, makes documents easy to find when you need them, and protects sensitive information without adding to an already full workload.
 It’s a practical way to meet transparency and reporting expectations while minimizing the effort it takes to keep up with them.

-At SecureScan, we’ve been helping nonprofits like yours digitize their records for more than 22 years.
+Our scanning service is perfect for nonprofits of all kinds, including charities, community foundations, churches, schools, and advocacy groups.
+We’ve been helping nonprofits like yours digitize their records for more than 22 years.
 We work closely with your team to build a scanning plan that fits your needs, whether you’re dealing with years of archived files or a steady flow of new documents coming in each week.
 Our secure scanning services ensure your records are handled with care and digitized accurately, so you can spend less time managing paperwork and more time focusing on your mission.

 If you’re ready to make recordkeeping easier for your nonprofit, we’re here to help.
 Contact us to learn more or get a free scanning quote from one of our scanning technicians today.